GuyRoosevelt/Joke.jpg.hta/README.md

 None!

 ## Releases:
-Working on a release! v2 - semi_lethal - super_lehmann is going to include:
+Working on a release! v2 - semi_lethal - gutenberg is going to include:

 - to add